 This program will be run in the fall semester as a Fall Lead and in the spring semester as a Maymester.
 For the Fall Lead and Maymester programs the unit cost of the WRIT 340 course will be part of the student’s fall or spring semester.
 Additional students’ costs include:

 - $2,350 program cost (includes housing, and included activities)

 - Student round trip airline ticket

 - A welcome dinner and farewell dinner will be provided.
-Students will be responsible for meals on most days.
+Students will be responsible for all other meals.

 A $200 deposit will be required for accepted students.
 This deposit will go towards the total program cost.